Unhosted-Wallet/docs/docs/developers/StratModules.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Deploying Strategy Modules

-If you haven't built your handler for the strategy module implementation, you can utilize our [handler library](./Handlers) for assistance.
+If you haven't built your handler for the strategy module implementation, you can utilize our [handler library](./Handlers) and  refer to our example handler [building guide](./HandlerGuide) for assistance.

 ### How It Works